petersulyok/smfc/README.md

 `smfc` command-line options can be specified in `/etc/default/smfc` file if you run `smfc` as a systemd service.

-If you are testing your configuration, you can start `smfc.py` directly in a terminal (logging to the standard output on debug log level):
+If you are testing your configuration, you can start `smfc` directly in a terminal (logging to the standard output on debug log level):

 	smfc -o 0 -l 3